All About Assyrians

 ||

 Assyrians of today speak Assyrian (Neo-Aramaic), which is a neo-Aramaic dialect.
 This is also referred to as 'Syriac', a modern dialect of the Aramaic language.
 In fact, Syriac is often the term used for the literary and liturgical form of the Assyrian language.
-Prior to adopting the Aramaic language-the lingua franca of the region at the time-the Assyrian empire used the Akkadian language, an extinct Semitic language.
+Prior to adopting the Aramaic language around 1000 BC-the lingua franca of the region at the time-the Assyrian empire used the Akkadian language, an extinct Semitic language.
 They also used cuneiform script as a way of scribing and documenting things.

 The Assyrian alphabet of today is written from right to left and has 22 letters.
 It is generally divided into an eastern and western dialects, with those living in Turkey and Syria speaking the western (also known as Soryoyo) dialect while those in Iraq and Iran speak the eastern dialect (also known as madenkhaya) |